 GST and currency: Our invoices will include any New Zealand Goods and Services Tax (GST) applicable to our supply of services to you.
 All invoiced amounts are payable in New Zealand dollars, unless we agree otherwise.

-Deductions: We may deduct any fee, expense or disbursement for which we have provided you with an invoice, from any funds held in our trust account on your behalf except where we receive the funds from you for a special purpose (other than as security for our fees) and they remain in our trust account for that special purpose.
+Deductions: You authorise us to deduct any fee, expense or disbursement for which we have provided you with an invoice, from any funds held in our trust account on your behalf except where we receive the funds from you for a special purpose (other than as security for our fees) and they remain in our trust account for that special purpose.

 Administration fee on deposited funds: Where monies are held in our trust account on deposit for you, we may charge an administration fee of up to 5% of the gross interest earned.

 Client confidentiality is essential to us.
-We will not disclose any confidential information obtained from you to any other person, and will not disclose to you any confidential information received from another client or prospective client, unless required by law or by the Rules of Conduct which apply to New Zealand Lawyers.
+We will not disclose any confidential information obtained from you to any other person, and will not disclose to you any confidential information received from another client or prospective client, except to the extent necessary to enable us to carry out your instructions, as expressly or impliedly agreed by you, as necessary to protect our interest in respect of any complaint or dispute, or as required by law or by the Rules of Conduct.

-We have policies in place to identify and respond to conflicts of interest.
+We have procedures for dealing with situations where the interests of two or more clients may conflict.
 If a conflict of interest or potential conflict of interest arises, we will consult with you about the best way to resolve the matter.
-In the meantime, we note that New Zealand has relatively small commercial and legal markets.
-We believe that as far as possible, clients should be able to retain their lawyers of choice.
-We may therefore act for other clients whose commercial or legal interests differ from yours.
+In some circumstances we may be able to act for other clients whose commercial or legal interests differ from yours.
 However, we will not act without your consent for any other client where that client’s instructions: